abbyseb/ImageX_VoxelMap/Patient1_SPARE_Tutorial_Readme.md

 The training process involves:
 1. Loading 3D CT volumes and 2D X-ray projections.
-2. Training Network A (3D U-Net base) to predict the DVF that maps the source volume to the target state.
+2. Training Network "A" to predict the DVF that maps the source volume to the target state.
 3. Saving model checkpoints and training logs.

 ---